What are Party Wall Notices and when should they be served?

 What exactly is this Party Wall Notice?

 A Party Wall Notice informs the affected Adjoining Owners of your intentions to carry out works to a party structure, build a wall up to or on the line of junction (alternatively called the boundary line) or excavating below or near to an Adjoining Owner’s structure.
-Depending on the nature of the notifiable works. the Notice will provide a statutory time frame of either 1 month or 2 months before works can commence.
+Depending on the nature of the notifiable works. the party walls Notice from a party wall surveyor will provide a statutory time frame of either 1 month or 2 months before works can commence.
 Unless the Adjoining Owners opts to waive this period through their consent.

-The Notice will mention clearly the specifics of the notifiable works, statutory timeframes, identify the legal owners of the property where the works are taking place and are in most cases accompanied with technical plans from the architect.
+The Notice and party wall agreements will mention clearly the specifics of the notifiable works, statutory timeframes, identify the legal owners of the property where the works are taking place and are in most cases accompanied with technical plans from the architect.